grauPuche/_runner/README.md

 This is a Phaser.js Project

+currently this is how it looks and plays [runner.js](https://graupuche.info/runner)

 So this was, or is... a project that was supposed to be a very simple game that got out of hand. in the bad sense. anyway.
 It's not finished and barely working.

 This is the reason to this README, **help!** I need your help to make this happen.